Doctoral Degree Requirements

 Doctor of Engineering (D.E.)

 A minimum of 60 semester hours beyond the master's degree is required for the D.E. degree.
 This includes a minimum of 21 semester hours for the dissertation and a minimum of 39 semester hours of coursework.
-A student seeking the D.E. is required to complete a minimum of 21 semester hours in the major area (covering the domains of at least two subdisciplines), a minimum of six semester hours in advanced mathematics and nine semester hours in a synergistic area of engineering or science.
+A student seeking the D.E. is required to complete a minimum of 21 semester hours in the major area (covering the domains of at least two subdisciplines), a minimum of six semester hours in approved advanced mathematics, and nine semester hours in a synergistic area of engineering or science.
+At the discretion of the dissertation committee and/or department, additional mathematics semester hours may be required.

 The dissertation must address an integrated industrial project.
 It is expected to result in a manuscript submitted for publication in an applied engineering journal and/or to documentation leading to a patent.